Research-Based

 L-Theanine

-L-Theanine is an interesting amino acid.
-It’s an amino acid analogue of both L-glutamate and L-glutamine.
-It is known for providing a calm and relaxing effect without promoting drowsiness or fatigue.
-There is an overwhelming amount of evidence supporting the combination of L-Theanine and Caffeine, proving that they work better together than individually.
+L-Theanine is fascinating.
+It’s an amino acid analogue of both L-glutamate and L-glutamine, known for providing calm, relaxing effects without promoting drowsiness or fatigue.
+Overwhelming evidence supports L-Theanine and Caffeine combinations, proving they work better together than individually.

 Recommended Intake: 100-200mg per day